uthcode/learntosolveit/source/computerscience.rst

 * Greedy Approach for minimal spanning tree.
 * Map Coloring Algorithm.
 * Planar Graph (No Crossing Edges) can be done with 4 colors.
-* NP Complete Problem ( No idea has an idea to do it in the polynomial time.
+* NP Complete Problem ( No one has an idea to do it in the polynomial time.
 * 2 colors.
 Polynomial Problem called Bipartite Problem (can be tried with DFS and BFS).
 * Recursion.
 Thinking about the problem top-down, breaking it into sub-pieces, divide and conquer.
 * Dynamic Programming.
 Bottom Up.
 Opposite of Recursion.
 Solve Subproblems in polynomial time.